Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 *Supported from firmware version 3.6*

 Perform a non-standard transaction with a Modbus slave device.
-The request and response muct both start with the slave address and end with two CRC-16 bytes, but the data between them need not conform to the Modbus-RTU specification.
-RepRapFirmware prepends the slave address to the fata and appends the CRC when sending.
+The request and response must both start with the slave address and end with two CRC-16 bytes, but the data between them need not conform to the Modbus-RTU specification.
+RepRapFirmware prepends the slave address to the data and appends the CRC when sending.
 After receiving the specified number of bytes, RepRapFirmware checks that the received slave address and CRC are correct and removes them from the returned data.
 It is up to the user to check the other values in the response.

 ### Parameters